 - This may include restorative statements, apology, other educational activities, etc.

 - Shuttle Diplomacy - The crafting of an agreement using restorative justice framework that does not require parties to participate in an in-person conference with each other.
 The mediator will work with parties individually to create an agreement that both parties can agree to.

-- Acceptance of responsibility - the Respondent can choose to take responsibility for the alleged policy violations and work directly with the Title IX Office to resolve the matter.
-In this case, the Title IX Office will share the final outcome with the Complainant.
+- Acceptance of responsibility - the Respondent can choose to take responsibility for the alleged policy violations and work directly with the Office of Equity & Title IX to resolve the matter.
+In this case, the Office of Equity & Title IX will share the final outcome with the Complainant.

-- When a Complainant is not willing to communicate to the Respondent at all yet would like an Alternative Resolution the Title IX Office is able to respect support their request by directly working with the Complaint.
+- When a Complainant is not willing to communicate to the Respondent at all yet would like an Alternative Resolution, the Office of Equity & Title IX is able to support their request by directly working with the Complainant.
 This may include:

 - Interim Measures: